 “Be kind whenever possible.
 It is always possible.”

-"Remember that sometimes not getting what you want is a wonderful stroke of luck.
+“Remember sometimes not getting what you want is a wonderful stroke of luck.”

 “We have to make a sustained effort, again and again, to cultivate the positive aspects within us.”

 The wisdom pronounced from Yoda and the Dalai Lama, however, can only be learned from living.
 One can read all the wise statements available but without reflection, experience, and intention it would be difficult to acquire such wisdom firsthand.
-As you reflect upon today's post consider the following questions:
+As you reflect upon today’s post, here are some questions to consider:

 How often are you seeking wisdom?